DAG Scheduling in the BSP Model: Proofs for Section

 One can also generalize this into a construction where the optimum cost essentially becomes twice as large when barrier synchronization is introduced.
 Let $k$ be a constant parameter, and consider the construction from the proof of Lemma~\ref{lem:horizOpt} with width and length $k$, i.e. a DAG sorted into $k$ layers of width $k$ such that every node in layer $i \in [k-1]$ has an edge to every node in layer $(i+1)$.
 Besides this, let us add an isolated node $u$ with $w_{work}(u)=k$ (we can also add a common source and sink node to the DAG if we prefer it to be connected).
 Finally, let us select $P=k+1$.

-Without barrier synchronization, the DAG can be scheduled in a makespan of $k$.
-However, if synchronization is required, then whenever $u$ is computed, the remaining processors cannot communicate any values between each other, so they must stay idle for $(k-1)$ time steps (or a single processor must compute an entire layer, which essentially has the same effect, resulting in a delay of $(k-1)$).
+Without barrier synchronization, this DAG can be scheduled with a makespan of $k$.
+However, if synchronization is required, then whenever node $u$ is computed, the remaining processors are not able to communicate any values within each other, so they must stay idle for $(k-1)$ time steps (or a single processor must compute an entire layer, which essentially has the same effect, resulting in a delay of $(k-1)$).
 Hence the best makespan with synchronization is $2k-1$.
-The ratio between the two optima is $\frac{2k-1}{k}$; we can make this higher than $2-\varepsilon$ for any $\varepsilon>0$ with a large enough choice of $k$.
+The ratio between the two optima is $\frac{2k-1}{k}$; we can make this higher than $2-\varepsilon$ for any $\varepsilon>0$ with a sufficiently large choice of $k$.